memento-morihara/star-equestrian-map/README.md

 Not too much to say about it yet.
 Click on the icons to open a popup that might have more information about the item's location.
 Use the checkboxes in the side menu to show/hide icons.

+Also, shoutout to the awesome folks at Foxie Ventures who provided me with a large map image.

+Take a look at the dev branch if you want to see the beautiful new basemap.

 ## To Do

-- [ ] Finish basemap and patch various defects
+- [x] Finish basemap and patch various defects (thanks, @Random Spider!)
 - [ ] Fix weird popup placement and icon sizing
 - [ ] Different icons for chests
 - [ ] Add ability to mark items as collected